×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Pretoria involves several steps.
 First, you need to determine your budget.
 This will help you narrow down the areas in Pretoria where you can afford to live.
 Next, you should decide on the type of accommodation you want.
 This could be a house, an apartment, a townhouse, or a shared living space.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Pretoria.
 Websites like Property24, Private Property, and Gumtree are popular choices.
 You can filter your search on these platforms based on your preferences.
 For example, you can specify the number of bedrooms you want, whether you need a furnished or unfurnished place, and other amenities you might need like a parking space or a garden.
 It's also a good idea to visit the neighborhoods you're interested in to get a feel for the area.
 Check out the local amenities, such as shops, restaurants, and parks.
 If you're moving to Pretoria from another country, you might want to consider hiring a relocation company.
 They can help you with everything from finding a place to live to setting up utilities and navigating local laws and regulations.
 Once you've found a place you like, you'll need to contact the landlord or estate agent to arrange a viewing.
 If you decide to take it, you'll usually need to provide some form of identification, proof of income, and a deposit.
 Finally, make sure you read and understand the lease agreement before signing it.
 It's important to know what you're agreeing to, including any rules about pets, maintenance responsibilities, and what happens if you need to break the lease early.
-Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," said one expat in Pretoria.
+Remember, finding a place to live can take time, so it's a good idea to start your search well in advance of when you plan to move," explained one expat living in Pretoria, South Africa.

 What do people appreciate most about the culture in Pretoria?

 "Expats in Pretoria often appreciate the warm and welcoming nature of the local people.
 They enjoy the rich cultural diversity, which is reflected in the city's food, music, and art scenes.
 Many expats also appreciate the local tradition of "Ubuntu", a philosophy that emphasizes community and mutual assistance.
 The city's vibrant outdoor lifestyle, with its numerous parks, nature reserves, and outdoor markets, is another aspect that expats often find appealing.
 Additionally, they value the city's historical significance, with its many museums and monuments that offer insights into South Africa's past.
-The local culture's emphasis on family and community is also something that resonates with many expats," remarked one member in Pretoria.
+The local culture's emphasis on family and community is also something that resonates with many expats," said one person in Pretoria.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!